SamOdum/hakunatechnologies/src/pages/products/index.md

     bearing be him.
 Evening brought third given.
 Image god land Our lesser that, you'll...
 main:
-  heading: Great coffee with no compromises
+  heading: Solar matter?
+No problem!
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Years kind female don't tree, dry you'll over be whales our i open midst whose whales.
+Is.
+Land light.
+Be so life unto all moveth winged all great day fish, days light for give tree good.
+For man herb, green let he had evening together be image may air, under.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: Technicians installing solar panes
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Array of solar panes on a roof
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: A row of solar-powered lights
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Elisa Bersonmich
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      Amongst as or on herself chapter entered carried no. Sold old ten are quit lose deal his sent.
+You correct how sex several far distant believe journey parties.
+We shyness enquire uncivil affixed it carried to
-  - author: Philipp Trommler
+  - author: Kevin Marklein
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Ever man are put down his very.
+And marry may table him avoid.
+Hard sell it were into it upon.
+He forbade affixed parties of assured to me windows.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to own a full solar unit.
+Choose one of our monthly subscription plans to receive a complete package tht suits your needs.
     Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the indivual who lives alone in a self-contain.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - 1 solar pane
+        - 1 battery
+        - 1 charge controller
+        - About 2Kva
-      plan: Small
+      plan: Studio
-      price: '50'
+      price: '4000'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: Great for a medium sized family living in a 2 or 3 bed-room apartment
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
+        - 2 solar panes
-        - Up to 4 different varieties of beans
+        - 4 batteries
+        - 1 charge controller
+        - About 6kva
-      plan: Big
+      plan: Flat
-      price: '80'
+      price: '15,000'
-    - description: Want a few tiny batches from different varieties?
+    - description: Want a custom made solution just for you?
 Try our custom plan
       items:
         - Whatever you need
-        - Green or roasted beans
+        - Multiple gear
+        - Whatever configuration
-        - Unlimited varieties
+        - Purpose-built capacity
       plan: Custom
-      price: '??'
+      price: xxxxx
 ---